Philip-marie/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # Shell Permissions Project

 This repository contains script related to shell permissions.
-The scrit contains command to print group users.
+The script contains changing the file of the owner.